slanj/yolo-tiling/README.md

 ## Tile (slice) YOLO Dataset for Small Objects Detection

-This script can cut images and corresponding labels from YOLO dataset into tiles of specified size.
+This script can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new datased based on these tiles.

 ## Usage